 Built in the 18th century, the complex is named after a tile on its façade, depicting a Moorish King.

-French landscape architects designed the Moorish-styled gardens in 1912.
+French landscape architects designed the Moorish-style gardens in 1912.
 They combine tiled terraces from classical Muslim gardens with the geometric designs of a French garden.

 The result is an international landscape imbued with a typical Andalusian feel.